kihtrak-tns/Build-Self-Driving-car-using-NVIDIA-Jetson-Nano/README.md

   * Images captured during the training session from the simulator

 ## Convolution Neural Networks
-  * -- predicts the digit from its model trained with a MNIST data
+  * -- predicts the digit from its model trained with a MNIST data on Google Colab

 ## Decision-contour
   * -- plots the contour boundary based on the probabilities defined by our decision boundary